GPU Migration Toolkit

 You are now prepared to begin your model training on HPU.

-It is highly recommended to review the GPU Migration examples in th Model References GitHub repository.
+It is highly recommended to review the GPU Migration examples in the Intel Gaudi Model References GitHub repository.
 These show the GPU Migration toolkit working on publicly available models, including the Log files and additional information needed for performance tuning:

 Additional Model Considerations